cybardev/InsiDS/README.md

 ### Features

-- Single-screen, centered horizontally
+- Main screen in focus, centered horizontally
+- Secondary screen minified but accessible
-- Second screen accessible with the push of a button
+- Swap screens with the push of a button
 - Pause menu and Fast Forward buttons for easy access

 ### Credits